-Since ancient times, Jequirity Bean has been used as fish poison, arrow poison and also for criminal purposes of poisoning both humans and cattle.
+Since ancient times, Jequirity Bean has been used as a fish poison, arrow poison, and also for criminal purposes of poisoning both humans, and cattle.

-Accidental contact with eyes can cause conjunctivitis and even blindness in dose dependent manner.
+Accidental contact with eyes can cause conjunctivitis, and even blindness in a dose-dependent manner.

 Symptoms of Gunja Poisoning

-The symptoms of Jequirity beans poisoning may develop after few hours to several days.
+The symptoms of Jequirity beans poisoning may develop after a few hours to several days.

-Symptoms may begin after delay of up to several days and may persist for as long as 10–11 days.
-Typical GI symptoms include nausea, vomiting, and diarrhea, resulting in more serious poisonings with severe dehydration and shock.
-Seeds affect liver, spleen, kidney, and the lymphatic system.
-Contact with the eyes can cause conjunctivitis and even blindness.
+Symptoms may begin after a delay of up to several days, and may persist for as long as 10–11 days.
+Typical GI symptoms include nausea, vomiting, and diarrhea, resulting in more serious poisonings with severe dehydration, and shock.
+Seeds affect the liver, spleen, kidney, and the lymphatic system.
+Contact with the eyes can cause conjunctivitis, and even blindness.